Pjulax/Social-Lending-Service/README.md

 header in format of *Bearer <JWT Token>*.
 These two steps are unsecured with authentication.
 All other operations require token.

-### How to run application on local machine?
+### 2. How to run application on local machine?
-Here is instruction how to do this:
+Here are steps how to do this:
 1. Git clone our repository
 2. Open command line, git bash or whatever you use in repository folder
 3. Build applications docker image: